-Construction/Renovation 600,000
+or ose outling budget / ttt ibution(b)

 Food and Nutrition: Policy, Tools, and Service Delivery 50,000

-Human Resources for Health 1,200,000
+Human Resources for Health 1,000,000

+Renovation 200,000
-Increasing gender equity in HIV/AIDS activities and services

-Child Survival Activities
+Increase gender equity in HIV prevention, care, treatment and support Child Survival Activities

 Military Population

 Safe Motherhood

-TB

 Family Planning

-Mechanism ID: Mechanism Name: Prime Partner Name: ICAP/CDC: Improving Quality of Treatment Services International Center for AIDS Care and Treatment Programs, Columbia Strategic Area Budget Code Planned Amount On Hold Amount Care НВНС 2,763,000 0 Narrative: ICAP will support the MOH to firmly establish sustainable HIV care and support services in all 114 public and mission facilities in the three regions.
+Budget Code information Mechanism ID: Mechanism Name: Prime Partner Name: ICAP/CDC: Improving Q euality of Treatment Servi Strategic Area Budget Code Planned Amount On Hold Amount Care НВНС 2,000,000 0

+ICAP will support the MOH to firmly establish sustainable HIV care and support services in all 114 public and mission facilities in the three regions.
 This effort will include full roll out of pre-ART as part of the Package of Care (POC), strengthened adherence and psychosocial support (APS) and PwP, the Expert Client initiative, clinical mentoring and supportive supervision, as well as the community linkages program.
 A major ICAP effort will include the phased transfer of full responsibility for facility support to the RHMTs.
 [PREART] The pre-ART register and systems will be fully rolled out to all health facilities.
 [APS] ICAP will continue to support the integration of standardized APS services into the overall health service delivery at sites.
 [PwP] Based on the findings of the PwP technical review and national strategy scheduled for year 3, comprehensive PwP services will be more systematically integrated into routine HIV care within all health facilities and community linkages activities.
 This includes couples HIV testing and counseling (CHTC); treatment as prevention for discordant couples; identification and prevention education for discordant couples; condom promotion, reducing unintended pregnancies, early identification and treatment of sexually transmitted infections as well as nutrition counseling and collaboration with the World Food Programme on food per prescription.
 [EXPERT CLIENTS] ICAP will continue to support Expert Clients at health facilities to work with patients in treatment literacy and will expand their scope to include a greater focus on PwP, TB screening and encouraging clients to bring family members in for testing.
 [CLINICAL MENTORING AND SUPPORTIVE SUPERVISION] ICAP will support the RHMTs to develop a set of performance-related criteria to assess each facility's need for clinical mentoring and supportive supervision.
 Stronger performing facilities might be "graduated" to quarterly mentoring visits while weaker facilities may be visited twice each month.
 [COMMUNITY LINKAGES] ICAP will support greater involvement of RHMs in tracking clients who miss their appointments.
 ICAP will train over 2,000 RHMs and assign a clinic level RHM Coordinator to provide supportive supervision.

-Strategic Area Budget Code Planned Amount On Hold Amount Care HVTB 850,000 0
+Strategic Area Budget Code Planned Amount On Hold Amount Care HVTB 1,333,333 0